Makeup can have an amazing impact on your appearance – IF you apply it correctly.

 5. Not Taking Good Care of Your Skin

-Also keep in mind that male skin tends to be rougher than female skin (due to lower estrogen levels).
-That means good skin care is critical.
+Keep in mind that male skin tends to be rougher than female skin due to lower estrogen levels.
+This means that good skin care is critical.

 Care for your skin by using a gentle cleanser, moisturizing daily, using sunscreen, drinking lots of water, and getting enough sleep.